 - Experiencing withdrawal symptoms and/or cravings when without the pills

 - Being unable to stop taking the pills on their own

 Professional hydrocodone detox that offers medication if necessary and around-the-clock support is a critical first step in a successful recovery from a hydrocodone abuse or addiction problem.
 Following this, an intensive and long-term therapeutic addiction treatment program that includes traditional, holistic and alternative treatment will give the patient the tools necessary to build a new life in recovery.

 Learn more about the unique and comprehensive treatment program for substance abuse and addiction that we offer here at The Oaks at La Paloma.
-Contact us at the phone number above today.
+Contact us at (877) 345-1887 today.